By Chef K.T. Murphy

 The Keto Diet And Carbs

 Your body’s main source of energy is carbohydrates.
-Carbohydrates are chains of sugars challenge1015085676.jpgthat your body breaks down in order to consume the sugar for energy.
+Carbohydrates are chains of sugars that your body breaks down in order to consume the sugar for energy.
 Your body can also get energy from breaking down fats and proteins.
 Fat is made by the body to store sugars that you consumed but that your body didn’t use.
 Protein and fat that you take in through your diet, however, can’t be efficiently stored.
 The primary use of protein is for building muscle, but in the absence of carbs it can be broken down for energy.
 Some dietary fats, like those that come from nuts, seeds, and healthy oils, also play an important role while animal fats that come from meat and dairy products do not.
 Any protein that the body doesn’t use within a fairly limited time span is passed out of the body as waste, while excess animal fats are often left behind in the body.
 As mentioned in the introduction, the Ketogenic diet is any a group term for a number of specific diets that limit carbohydrates and increase intake of protein and dietary fats.
 This requires the body to burn fat and proteins for energy.
 The key objective of the Ketogenic diet is for people to lose weight, but it also has some appeal for people with Type 2 diabetes because it limits carbs.

 Type 2 Diabetes And Carbs